AlbertLibaton/APL-Downloader/README.md

 The application uses a Python UI with a backend written in C and C++

+The application is currently private, with plans for a future public release

 "Supports many websites, not just YouTube, YouTube Music, and BiliBili."

 https://www.youtube.com/watch?v=_M5XkWE_Egk